dechevgfx/ReactProperties/README.md

 -   Delete Button: This button appears next to each listing and allows the user to delete the listing.
 Clicking on this button prompts the user with a confirmation message, and if the user confirms, the listing is deleted from Firestore.

     ![Delete confirm](./ImagesDocumentation/private%20delete.png)

+# Deployment

+### The React-Properties app has been deployed on Vercel.
+To access the deployed version, follow the steps below:

+-   Open a web browser and navigate to https://react-properties.vercel.app/.
+-   The React-Properties app should load in your browser.
+You can now interact with the app as you would with the local version.

+> Note that the deployed version of the app may have different features or behavior compared to the local version, depending on the deployment settings and environment.
+If you encounter any issues or errors with the deployed version, please contact georgiddechev@gmail.com for assistance.

+# Conclusion

+In this documentation, you can find a detailed overview of the React-Properties app, including its features, dependencies, deployment process and installation.
+I hope that this documentation has been helpful in understanding the app and how it can be used.

+> If you have any questions or feedback about the app or this documentation, please feel free to contact me at georgiddechev@gmail.com.
+Any suggestions or ideas for improving the app or the documentation are welcome.